Washer & Dryer in a Bathroom: Guide

 Electrical Requirements

-Standard washers run on a 120V outlet, but that outlet should be on a dedicated 20-amp circuit.
-Dryers require either a 240V outlet for electric models or a gas connection with a standard 120V outlet for the motor and controls.
+Standard washers run on 120V, but that outlet should be on a dedicated 20-amp circuit.
+Dryers require either a 240V outlet on a dedicated circuit (electric) or a gas connection with a standard 120V outlet for the motor and controls.

-Adding a dedicated circuit for laundry appliances during a bathroom remodel, when the walls are open, is straightforward.
-Adding it after the fact in a finished bathroom is more involved.
+Adding dedicated laundry circuits during a bathroom remodel, when walls are open, is straightforward.
+Adding them after the fact in a finished bathroom is significantly more involved.
 This is one of several reasons why incorporating laundry into a bathroom makes most sense during a planned remodel rather than as a standalone retrofit.

 Ventilation: The Most Important Detail

-Ventilation is the factor homeowners most often underestimate in a laundry-bathroom combination.
+Ventilation is the factor most often underestimated in a laundry-bathroom combination.

 Bathrooms require exhaust ventilation to remove moisture from showers.
-Dryers produce significant heat and moisture that must be exhausted to the exterior - electric dryers cannot be vented inside a room, and gas dryers produce combustion byproducts that require exterior venting regardless.
+The IRC requires a minimum of 50 CFM for any bathroom, vented to the exterior.
+Dryers produce significant heat and moisture that must be exhausted to the exterior through a separate duct; electric dryers cannot be vented inside a room, and gas dryers produce combustion byproducts that require exterior venting regardless.

 These two ventilation requirements are separate and must both be addressed:

-Condensing dryers (ventless dryers) are a specific option worth considering in a laundry-bathroom combination.
-These units do not require an exterior duct because they condense moisture from the exhaust into water and drain it.
-They are somewhat slower than vented dryers and typically cost more, but they eliminate the need for a dryer duct run and are commonly used in European-style configurations.
-Confirm with your contractor whether a condensing dryer is appropriate for your situation.
+Condensing dryers as an alternative.
+Condensing (ventless) dryers do not require an exterior duct because they condense moisture from the exhaust into water and drain it.
+They are somewhat slower than vented dryers and typically cost more, but they eliminate the need for a duct run entirely.
+In a bathroom where routing an exterior duct is difficult - a basement, an interior room with no clear exterior wall, or a historic Glencoe or Kenilworth home where cutting through the exterior is constrained by preservation review - a condensing dryer is often the practical solution.

 Alcove installation.
-The washer and dryer (or stacked unit) are placed in a dedicated alcove or nook within the bathroom, separated from the toilet and vanity area.
-Folding doors or sliding doors can close off the laundry zone entirely when not in use.
+Washer and dryer (or stacked unit) in a dedicated niche or alcove, separated from the toilet and vanity.
+Folding or sliding doors close off the laundry zone entirely when not in use.
+This is the cleanest visual solution in a bathroom that needs to function as both.

 Adjacent zones.
-In a larger bathroom, the laundry appliances are placed against one wall, typically near the entry or in a corner, while the bathroom fixtures occupy the opposite end of the room.
+In a larger bathroom, appliances against one wall near the entry or in a corner, with bathroom fixtures occupying the opposite end.
+Works when the room is large enough that the zones do not visually compete.

-Shared utility room.
-In some floor plans, the laundry-bathroom combination is genuinely a utility room that happens to include both functions, rather than a bathroom with added laundry.
-This framing sometimes helps with planning - design the utility functions first, then integrate the bathroom fixtures into the plan.
+Dedicated utility room.
+In some floor plans, the laundry-bathroom combination is genuinely a utility room that happens to include both functions.
+Designing utility functions first, then integrating the bathroom fixtures, often produces a more logical result than starting with a bathroom and trying to fit laundry in.

-In any layout, leave adequate clearance in front of washer and dryer doors.
+In any layout, leave adequate clearance in front of appliance doors.
 Front-load machines require approximately 36 inches of clearance to fully open the door; top-load machines require clearance above the machine for the lid.

-A laundry-bathroom combination benefits from additional storage beyond what a standard bathroom would need.
-Built-in cabinetry above the washer and dryer can hold detergent, cleaning supplies, and linens.
-A countertop built over a side-by-side pair provides a folding surface.
+A laundry-bathroom combination benefits from more storage than a standard bathroom.
+Built-in cabinetry above the washer and dryer holds detergent, cleaning supplies, and linens.
+A countertop over a side-by-side pair provides a folding surface.

-For flooring, porcelain tile is the right choice for any area that includes both a bathroom and laundry.
-It handles moisture from both functions, is easy to clean, and is durable enough for heavy-use utility areas.
+For flooring, porcelain tile is the right choice.
+It handles moisture from both the bathroom and laundry functions, is easy to clean, and durable enough for heavy-use utility areas.
+Vinyl plank and laminate are not suited to the sustained moisture exposure in these rooms.

-Adding laundry to a bathroom remodel is a practical way to add function to a home without adding square footage.
-The key is addressing plumbing, electrical, and ventilation requirements properly from the start rather than working around them.
-For layout ideas when the bathroom itself is compact, see our small bathroom remodel ideas guide, and for budgeting the project overall, our bathroom remodel budget guide covers what to expect.
+Adding laundry to a bathroom remodel is a practical way to add function without adding square footage.
+The key is addressing plumbing, electrical, and ventilation requirements from the start rather than working around them later.
+For layout ideas in compact rooms, see our small bathroom remodel ideas guide, and for budgeting the project overall, our bathroom remodel budget guide covers what to expect.

-Delta Remodels handles full bathroom remodels across the North Shore, including projects that incorporate laundry and multi-function layouts.
+Delta - Bathroom and Kitchen Remodeling handles full bathroom remodels across the North Shore, including Northbrook and surrounding communities, including projects that incorporate laundry and multi-function layouts.
 Contact us to discuss your specific situation, or explore our bathroom remodeling services.

 Ready to Start Your Project?